ITBA-E3-2018/tp2-team-7/README.md

 - data: contains project aditional resources (images, pdfs) files
 - ejercicio_8/verilog: contains the verilog codes for task 8.

+Note: all other files are not the final project but were part of our process making the project.

+Important:

-To compile the report run make on root directory, report.pdf file with project content will be produced.
+- To compile the report run make on root directory, report.pdf file with project content will be produced.
-To compile the task 8 verilog plese open one of the three modules folders and run make.
+- To compile the task 8 verilog plese open one of the three modules folders and run make.
 Executable will be made in bin folder.
 By running executable you'll get .vcd file that using gtkwave will show the output of verilog tests.